 The simplest way to experience a cold read is to join a local group.
-Unfortunately, such groups are few and far between.
+Unfortunately, such groups are few and far between, and most are’t open to the public.
 You can find a list of (currently only) 57 MeetUp groups world wide (so few, so far between, so disconnected) at playreading.meetup.com, or search for “play reading groups,” etc.

 Nothing near you?
 Not a problem.